Shoalsteed/outproxies/README.md

 # outproxies
 Guide and Practices
 This is the edited version of the Outproxies Guide created by Marek which will be expanded to include requirements and best practices.
+This is a WiP and is in development